B2Y4N/walletspfw/README.md

-# SPass Wallet Demo Library
+# DI Demo Library
 This library provides a set of classes to manage and showcase some of the functionalities.
-It acts as a demo for the SPass Wallet library.
+It acts as a demo for the DI library.

 This library is written in Kotlin and is available for Android.